Loading

 What happens if you put full synthetic oil instead of regular?

-While there are many benefits to using full synthetic oil, there are also some considerations to keep in mind:
+While the benefits of full synthetic oil are significant, there are also some potential drawbacks to consider:

 What happens if you put synthetic oil in a non-synthetic engine?